fontforge/fontforge.github.io/en-US/downloads/mac.md

 1. Download this ZIP file: [FontForge.app.zip](http://fuuko.libferris.com/osx/packages/201310/05_0907/FontForge.app.zip) (release made on 2013-09-18)
 2. Unzip it, move the `FontForge.app` file to `/Applications` and only there.
 Do not move it to `/Applications/Fonts` or `Home/Applications` or anywhere else.
-3. Open it in the normal way - double click it, drag it to the dock, use Launcher, Spotlight or Quicksilver...
+3. If you use 10.8+, you may need to go to System Preferences, Security, unlock, and allow Mac apps from `Everywhere.`)

-If you use 10.8+, you may need to go to System Preferences, Security, unlock, and allow Mac apps from `Everywhere.`)
+4. Open it in the normal way - double click it, drag it to the dock, use Launcher, Spotlight or Quicksilver...

 ### Update Beta Package